 Quick 1 minute Video on the rules for you all

 As mentioned ”y” can be a consonant and a vowel.
 The ”y” usually makes the consonant sound when it is a the beginning of the word.
 Examples are words like yellow, yacht, yes, or you.
 This rules is for English words, some words have been drafted into English from other languages, and although unlikely to be used with young learners, Y as a Vowel, rather than a consonant at the beginning of a word can appear in French words for example. like Yves.
 These are fortunately rare!

-Just to be extra confusing the letter ”y’‘ has more than one vowel sound as well as the consonant sound at the beginning.
+Just to be extra confusing the letter ”y’‘ has more than one vowel sound.
+As well as the consonant sound at the beginning.
 There are some rules you can use to explain to your students.
-If the ”y” is at the end of the word, and it is a one syllable word (I will put syllable lessons for young learners on my site as well) like dry, try, buy, why then the ”y” will make the sound of a long i.
+If the ”y” is at the end of the word, and it is a one syllable word (I will put syllable lessons for young learners on my site as well) like dry, try, buy, why then the ‘‘y” will make the sound of a long i.

 If the word has the ”y” at the end but it has two or more syllables then the sound of ”y” is the long e sound.
 Word examples include candy, actually, fundamentally, tiny, wavy and many many more.